 WAR + WAA 146

 Niekro, Carlton, Blyleven, and Perry are all very similar pitchers with similar career shapes and statistics.
 All but the 4-time Cy winner Carlton were wrongly considered compilers by many fans, had less-than-historic winning percentages, had lots of so-so seasons mixed in with good to great ones, and were all huge innings eaters.
 Putting them into any conceivable order is a difficult feat, at best.
 I gave it a try anyway.

 Since Perry lagged behind in both WAR and WAA, had the worst postseason success of the four, and has his top years lagging behind some of the others as well, I put him last.
-I have seen some analytical discussion that WAR is overrating Niekro due to park factors and how they interact with his specific batted ball type.
-I am also skeptical that his ATL defenses were quite as bad as Total Zone suggests as I would prefer to regress the most extreme defensive support numbers.
+I have seen some legit analytical discussion that WAR is overrating Niekro due to park factors and how they interact with his specific batted ball type.
+I am also skeptical that his ATL defenses were quite as bad as Total Zone suggests and I would prefer to regress the most extreme defensive support numbers.
 Considering those factors, I will put him after Carlton and Bert despite leading the whole pack in both WAR + WAA.
 I put Carlton slightly over Blyleven as well due to Blyleven's worse WPA "clutch" score in his best seasons and the fact that Cartlon's top 2-3 years are better than Blyleven's.
 This is where subjectivity comes in - in a toss-up, 1972 pushes Carlton over the top.

 Am I confident about any of their placement relative to each other?
 No. Interchange all of them as you wish.